 For English Language Arts (ELA), Math, Science, Social Studies, Physical Education, and other CTE courses, we utilize the North Thurston Public Schools curriculum.

-We offer five CTE pathways to graduation:
+We offer four CTE pathways to graduation:

 Follow each link below to visit the OSPI CTE website for more information on the program.